wiredtiger44/.NETCodingStandards/README.md

 <a name="Magic"></a><a name="1.2"></a>
   - [1.2](#Magic) **No Magic Numbers and Strings**: Magic numbers or magic strings should be avoided if at all possible.
 A constant should be setup to represent the number or string.

     > Why?
 The meaning of a magic number or magic string can get lost over time.
-A constant is clearer and ensures that if a change needs to be made it happens in only one spot
+A constant or enum is clearer and ensures that if a change needs to be made it happens in only one spot

     ```code
     /* bad  */